 Find Your Space in Detroit Lakes: 10 Outdoor Activities

 Can you feel it?
 That breath of fresh air is definitely real.
-It’s time to emerge from our homes and explore again.
-After being cooped up for so long, doesn’t some time with Mother Nature sound awfully appealing?
 Your family deserves a break from it all, and there is no better place to reflect, relax and recreate than Detroit Lakes, Minnesota.

 The great outdoors beckons you.
-See how you and your family can celebrate a year of working from home, virtual school and any other nuisance you’ve overcome.
 This trip is well-earned.
-Explore these ways to take your first steps and strokes back into some genuine R&R.
+Explore these ways into some genuine R&R.

 1. Connect With Nature

 Whether a scenic stroll suits you or an adventurous hike is more your family’s style, start at one of Detroit Lakes’ parks and preserves.
-You have plenty of space to explore and maintain a healthy distance from others as the area is part of the North Country National Scenic Trail, which runs from North Dakota to Vermont.
+You have plenty of space to explore as the area is part of the North Country National Scenic Trail, which runs from North Dakota to Vermont.
 On the serene shores of Muskrat Lake and Lake Sallie, Dunton Locks County Park has 53 acres to discover, with hiking and biking trails, two fishing piers and two covered shelters with equipment you can use for a memorable summer barbecue.

 Learn about Detroit Lakes’ history, flora and fauna on educational displays as you explore swamps, marsh, woods, prairie and trout streams in the 117-acre Sucker Creek Preserve.
 Then, drive 25 minutes northeast of Detroit Lakes to Tamarac National Wildlife Refuge, a 43,000-acre oasis featuring trumpeter swans, elusive gray wolves, porcupines, bears and more (oh my!).
 For a more confined, but nonetheless magical hike, step onto the 1.6-mile prairie marsh trail sprinkled with wildflowers at The Detroit Lakes Wetland Management District.
 Other highlights include Buffalo River State Park, Maplewood State Park and Itasca State Park.